Ib Kamara

-Ib Kamara, also known as I.B., IB, or Ibrahim Kamara (born 1990) is a Sierra Leone-born, London-based fashion journalist, stylist and creative director who, in January 2021, was named editor of Dazed magazine.
+IB Kamara, pronounced I.B. (born 1990) is a Sierra Leone-born, London-based stylist, journalist, musician, model and creative director.
+In January 2021, he was named editor-in-chief of Dazed magazine and in 2024 was announced as creative director for Off-White following the death of Virgil Abloh in November 2021.

 Early life and education

-Born Ibrahim Kamara in Sierra Leone in 1990, Kamara and his parents took refuge with relatives in Gambia after civil war broke out, before settling in London when Kamara was sixteen years old.
+Born Ibrahim Kamara in Sierra Leone in 1990, Kamara and his parents took refuge with relatives in The Gambia after civil war broke out, before settling in London when Kamara was sixteen years old.

 Kamara attributes his turbulent early years and growing up watching world affairs develop via CNN and BBC news programmes with inspiring his focus on current affairs.
-Before coming to London, he spent three years studying sciences with the intention of becoming a doctor and pleasing his parents, but was unhappy doing so, and decided to pursue fashion as a career option.
-After enrolling on an art & design course at Westminster Kingsway College, Kamara studied fashion communication at Central Saint Martins.
+Before coming to London, he spent three years studying sciences with the intention of becoming a doctor, but ultimately decided to pursue fashion as a career option.
+After enrolling on an art & design course at Westminster Kingsway College, Kamara studied fashion and communication at Central Saint Martins.

-Kamara has dyslexia which he regularly acknowledges in interviews.